BackbeatNeilson/louisneilson/content/projects/ortho-guide/formatting.md

 ---
-title: "Formatting Conventions"
+title: "Document Structure and Formatting"
+weight: 7
 cover: "/images/guide/ally-griffin-Afrou52SGRQ-unsplash.jpg"
 ---

-# 6. Formatting Conventions
+# 7. Document Structure and Formatting

 ## Paragraphing
-Use indented paragraphs rather than block spacing.
+Use indented paragraphs rather than spaced block paragraphs.

-## Block quotes
+## Block Quotes
-Block quotes longer than forty words appear as APA-style indented blocks without quotation marks.
+Block quotes longer than forty words appear without quotation marks and are rendered APA-style.
-In Markdown, use “>” but rely on CSS or rendering rules so that the visual result matches APA styling.
+In Markdown, “>” may be used but should be styled to resemble APA formatting.
-Callouts may be used as needed.

-## Preferred authoring environment order
-1. Plain text
-2. Markdown
-3. R
-4. Python
-5. JavaScript
-6. HTML/CSS
-7. Other formats
+Callouts (e.g., GitHub `[!NOTE]`) are acceptable where appropriate.

-## Formal structures
+## Formal Structures
-Provide set notation or syllogistic forms after the prose argument when conceptually appropriate.
+Provide set notation or syllogistic structures after the prose discussion when conceptually appropriate

 Return to the [manual index](./).